chetanmvarade/Medical-Store-Application/README.md

 2) Set Up MySQL Database

-   Open MySQL Workbench or phpMyAdmin or Command Line.
+   Open MySQL Workbench or phpMyAdmin (XAMPP) or Command Line.

    Run the following SQL query to create a database: